 The Card of the Day: The Queen of Cups

-The Queen of Cups is completely at peace with her sensitivity.
-She is nurturing, caring and encourages her subjects to see the value of their feelings and emotions.
+The Queen of Cups is at peace with her sensitivity.
+She is nurturing, caring, and encourages her people to see the value of their own feelings and emotions.
 She sees sensitivity as something that makes one strong, not weak.
 The Queen of Cups views feelings as sacred, because they reveal life to us in vibrant colors.
 Feelings allow us to experience joy, excitement, love, bliss, and rapture.
 The Queen of Cups reminds us to be grateful for our feelings, even when they cause us pain.
 After all, feelings give life flavor.

 Are you uncomfortable with your feelings?
 Are you afraid to be "open" because someone or something might potentially hurt you?
 Do you bottle up your feelings and deny they are even there?

 One issue with our world is that people are afraid to feel.
 We are told "don't be so sensitive," as if feelings make us weak.
 We are told to "toughen up."
 This is especially true for boys, who above all else are not allowed to be sensitive or "weak," although many girls are increasingly experiencing this too.
 The trouble with this is we all have feelings.
-Denying they are there leads to imbalance with the world around us.
+Denying they are there leads to imbalance within the world around us.
 The more emotions that are bottled up, numbed, or not experienced, the more of "living" we miss out on.
 A lot of us don't want to feel because it might hurt.
-But this is just stupid fear talking, robbing us again of an experience that could actually bring us joy.
+But this is just stupid fear chattering away again.
+It robs us of experiences that could potentially bring us joy.

 To experience the vibrancy of life follow the Queen's example, and look for beauty.
 Beauty activates emotional responses that feel good.
 Science confirms that beauty releases pleasure giving dopamines from the brain into the bloodstream.
 Buy some flowers or beautiful art for your home or work environment.
 Admire the beauty in the natural world around you.
 It's everywhere!
-Look at what appears to be dull stones in your everyday life.
+Look at what appears to be "dull beach stones" in your everyday life.
+View these things through the water, through the lens of your feelings.
 Open yourself to feeling the beauty of the seemingly mundane, and watch life's vibrancy reveal itself to you.

 Alice Walker summed it up best in her book "The Color Purple."
 She wrote: